Hills United FC

 Hills United Football Club, also known as the Hills Brumbies, is a soccer club based in the Hills District, New South Wales, Australia.
-They currently play in the National Premier Leagues NSW competition, the top flight of New South Wales football.
+They currently play in the NSW League One competition, the second tier of New South Wales football.

 History

 Hills United SC, which later became known as Hills United Brumbies FC, is a club that was formed in the mid-1990s through a partnership between Castle Hill United and Baulkham Hills Soccer Club, to create a pathway for elite and representative footballers in the Hills District.
 The club began playing out of Fred Caterson Reserve, before in the early 2000s moving to Oakville Oval for a few seasons, followed by a season at Blacktown Sports Park, before landing at their current home at Landen Stadium, shared with Blacktown City FC.